edbennett/flycheck-ifort/README.md

 ```
 (add-to-list 'load-path "~/.emacs.d/flycheck-ifort")
 (require 'flycheck-ifort)
+(require 'flycheck-nagfor
 ```

 ## Activation

-`fortran-ifort` doesn't register itself as the default checker for Fortran files.
-Once it is installed, you can activate it via `M-x flycheck-select-checker fortran-ifort` or `C-c ! s fortran-ifort`.
+`fortran-ifort` and `fortran-nagfor` don't register themselves as the default checker for Fortran files.
+Once they are installed, you can activate one via `M-x flycheck-select-checker fortran-ifort` or `C-c ! s fortran-ifort` (or the equivalents with `nagfor` in place of `ifort`.